alvareztech/ProcessSimulatorJava/README.md

-# ProcessSimulatorJava
+# Process Simulator in Java

-A simple Java application that simulates the behavior of processes in an operating system
+A simple Java application that simulates the behavior of processes in an operating system.
+This was a small project presented in 2010.

 ## Algorithms